licktheroom/warship/README.md

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/licktheroom/donate)
 [![Income](https://img.shields.io/liberapay/receives/licktheroom.svg)](https://liberapay.com/licktheroom)

-## Warship v0.0.1
+## Warship v0.1.6
 A strategy game inspired by the Atari 2600.
-Not inspired by Battleship.
 This game also has no textures as an added challenge.
 Only Linux is supported right now.

+I need to update this readme quite a bit.
 ## Build
 ### Linux
 You need: